chtoucas/Abc/README.md

 Maybe<string> q = Maybe.SomeOrNone((string?)null);  // == Maybe<string>.None
 ```

-Map and filter the enclosed value.
+Map and filter the enclosed value if any.
 ```csharp
 var some = Maybe.Some(4);